zouppen/irssi-detelexify/README.md

 <!-- -*- mode: markdown; coding: utf-8 -*- -->
 # irssi-detelexify

-Make Telegram gateway users to look like IRC users in irssi
+Make Matrix or Telegram gateway users to look like IRC users in irssi

 Instead of

 ```
-12:35 < Telex> [Michael] tehdäänpä sit näin :)
+12:35 < Telex> <Michael> tehdäänpä sit näin :)
 ```

 you will get